mitsuki31/ytmp3-js/README.md

 ```

 <details>
-<summary>Details</summary>
+<summary>API Details</summary>

-Downloads audio from a single YouTube URL and saves it to the output directory.
+Downloads audio from a single YouTube URL and saves it to the output directory (change the output directory with `-o` or `--outDir` option).

 #### Parameters